bacwyls/clickme/README.md

-#%clickme
+# %clickme
+--
 a dead simple urbit app

 --

-gotta glob with a bundle.js created with browserify
+glob with a bundle.js file created with browserify